UMDCMS/ControlUI/src/qcmanager/procedures/README.md

 "hardware-like" `iterate` interface.
 This will ensure that the loop progress can be monitored by the user.
 This helps the user understand that something might be taking a long time because it is processing over-multiple items, and not that something has stalled.
+You can declare this looping interface by annotated this with the the `_procedure_base.HWIterate` type indicator.

 ### Taking data